8 dead in explosion targeting Elite Force vehicle near Lahore's Data Darbar

 Punjab Inspector General of Police (IGP) Arif Nawaz confirmed that five Elite Force personnel were martyred in the blast.

-He told reporters that the attack "100 per cent targeted police", noting that police are posted near the shrine around the clock to provide security.
+Television footage showed the husks of damaged vehicles littering the pavement near the shrine as first responders rushed to the scene, while security forces fanned out to launch a search operation and secure the area.

+Police set up checkpoints on main thoroughfares leading to the shrine and hospitals have been placed on alert, officials told Reuters.

+The shrine was immediately evacuated, with devotees moved out through exits away from the blast site.
+Entry to Data Darbar has since been restricted.

+The site of the attack was cordoned off for rescue efforts and investigation.

+A heavy contingent of police, Counter-Terrorism Department and forensic officials collected evidence from the site of the attack.
+The IGP said police would share their findings once they conclude their probe.

 He said that authorities had maintained a general security alert, but there had been no specific warning about a threat to the shrine.

-The IGP said the attacker could have caused more damage because of the direction he had approached from, but he made a beeline for the police car stationed in the area for protection of the shrine.
+The IGP said the attacker could have caused more damage because of the direction he had approached from, but he instead made a beeline for the police car stationed in the area for protection of the shrine.

-A rescue operation was conducted in the area before it was cordoned off for investigation.
-The shrine was evacuated, with devotees moved out through exits away from the blast site.
-Entry to Data Darbar has since been restricted.

-A heavy contingent of police, Counter-Terrorism Department and forensic officials are collecting evidence from the site of the attack.
-The IGP said police will share their findings once they conclude their probe.

-Prime Minister Imran Khan condemned the loss of lives in the attack, expressing grief and condoling with the victims’ families for their loss.

-According to the DIG Operations Lahore, 306 police officials in the city have so far lost their lives in the line of duty.
+According to the DIG Operations Ashfaq Khan, some 306 police officials in the city have so far lost their lives in the line of duty.

 Buzdar orders inquiry